zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 vendor-service-s2i-1-build    0/1       Completed   0          13m
 ```

 2. Send an HTTP GET to http://vendor.apps.lab.example.com/camel/vendor/1.
 This returns a 200 HTTP response code.
-Look at the Response body tab:
+The response includes the information
+about the vendor with ID of 1:

 ```sh
 [student@workstation aloha-service]$ curl -si http://catalog.apps.lab.example.com/camel/vendor/1